 5 reasons to stop ‘following your passion’ — and what to do instead

-Way back in April 2019, I wrote one of my most popular articles to date.
-It’s titled: ‘What do you want to be when you grow up?
+One of my most popular articles is: ‘What do you want to be when you grow up?
 How to find your passion’.
-You can check it out here.

-I stand by the practical tips shared in this article.
-They will support you to explore potential career paths and jobs you’re curious about.
-You’ll discover how to identify what you want in your career and find work aligned to your strengths, skills and interests.
+I stand by the practical tips shared in this episode.
+They’ll support you to explore potential career paths you’re curious about, identify what you want next and find work aligned to your strengths and interests.

-But I’m noticing a lot of individuals putting pressure on themselves to ‘find their passion’ or one dream job.
-And all it’s doing is overwhelming them and keeping them stuck.
+Yet I’m noticing a lot of individuals putting pressure on themselves to ‘find their passion’ or one dream job.
+And all it’s doing is creating overwhelm and stopping them from moving forward.

 So I want to change the dialogue around ‘following your passion’.